-Normal mode .......
-This is the default setting (100% Brightness).

-Quiet mode .......
-Select this mode to increase the lamp life (80% Brightness).
+Lamp Mode Description Status of LAMP indicator Normal Mode This is the default setting (100% Brightness).
+Off Quiet Mode Select this mode to increase the lamp life (approx. 80% Brightness).
+Steady Green light

-NOTE: If the projector is overheated in Normal mode, there may be a case where the Lamp mode automatically changes to Quiet mode to protect the projector.
-When the projector is in Quiet mode, the picture brightness decreases.
+- The lamp life remaining and lamp hours used can be checked in [Information].
+Select [Information] → [Page 1]. - If the projector is overheated in Normal mode, there may be a case where the Lamp mode automatically changes to Quiet mode to protect the projector.
+This is called "forced cooling operation".
+When the projector is in a forced cooling operation, the picture brightness decreases.
 When the projector comes back to normal temperature, the Lamp mode returns to Normal mode.

-NOTE: Thermometer symbol I indicates the lamp is forcibly being cooled down because the internal temperature is too high.
+Thermometer symbol []] indicates the lamp mode is automatically set to a forced cooling operation because the internal temperature is too high.
+In this condition, changing [Lamp mode] setting in the menu will not affect the actual lamp mode and the LAMP indicator lights green.